SillyTavern/SillyTavern-Docs/Extras/Installation.md

 `conda activate extras` (you should see `(extras)` pop up on the left side of your command prompt)

-5. Install the required system packages (this will take time, torch is a ~2GB download)
+5. Install the required system packages (this will take some time)

 `conda install python=3.11 git`